wikitops/ansible_neo4j/README.md

 If everything run as expected, you should be able to reached the web interface : http://10.0.0.11:7474/

-Default logins are : admin / password
+Default logins are : neo4j / neo4j

 #### Docker Deployment